 - 1 tsp cumin

 - Clean the cucumbers well and let them soak in cold water with the ice cubes for 4 to 8 hours.
-This step will keep them crunchy until after fermentation.
+This step will help them stay crunchy until after fermentation.

 - Prepare the brine by dissolving the salt and sugar in the water.